alexanderwe/bandwidth-rs/README.md

 __Todo__

+## Depdendencies

+* You need to have FontAwesome 4 installed

 ## Usage

 Create a `config.toml` file inside the directory of the binary, or anywhere else (then you need the `-c` option) and define the interface you want to monitor: